status-im/specs/docs/stable/2-account.md

 61 | 24 | 24 | c7 | c3 | 88 | 8b | c6
 ```

-### De/Compression Process Flow
+### De/Serialization Process Flow

-When implementing the pk de/compression functionality, the node MUST be passed a `multicodec` identified public key, of the above supported types, encoded with a valid `multibase` identifier.
+When implementing the pk de/serialization functionality, the node MUST be passed a `multicodec` identified public key, of the above supported types, encoded with a valid `multibase` identifier.

 This specification RECOMMENDs that the node also accept an encoding type parameter to encode the output data.
-This provides for the case where the user requires the de/compressed key to be in a different encoding to the encoding of the given key.
+This provides for the case where the user requires the de/serialization key to be in a different encoding to the encoding of the given key.

-#### Compression Example
+#### Serialization Example

 A hexadecimal encoded secp256k1 public chat key typically is represented as below: